forid-uddin/starter/content/index.md

 Create new pages or modify the existing ones in `content/` directory.

+Create new pages or modify the existing ones in `content/` directory.

 ## Query & Render Pages

 You can find an example of querying contents and rendering them in a [catch-all page](https://github.com/nuxt/starter/blob/content/app/pages/%5B...slug%5D.vue)